-Here all peers arrive with a constant inter-arrival interval τ .
-The complete network is built up after the fixed time $N \cdot \tau$.
+Here all peers arrive with a constant inter-arrival interval $\tau$ .
+The complete network of N peers is built up after the fixed time $N \cdot \tau$ .

 A possible downside of this approach is the lack of randomness, often observed in real system.
 Furthermore, the fixed inter-arrival intervals can cause a synchronization of periodic events.
+For example, consider a network with 1000 peers that arrive with the interval of 1 minute.
+Upon arrival each peer starts some periodic maintenance operation each 10 minutes after the bootstrap process.
+In this case each minute 100 concurrent maintenance operations can occur.